duckbillsecurity/Deobfuscation-Challenges/challenge002/solution/README.md

 3. Annoying variables: Search and Replace

 Review the code and locate the object Loki.run.
-The command executes two functions - ReverseAndConvert and HexToAscii - on the value assigned to the variable
+The command executes two functions - ReverseAndConvert and HexToAscii - on the value assigned to the variable:
 ```
 H76896O9832443280482O38423482lO4382482O4543543535345.
 ```